casdoor/casdoor-website/docs/user/overview.md

 Organization admins have elevated permissions but are scoped to their organization only.
 Global admins (`built-in` organization users) have full access across all organizations in the Casdoor instance.

-## User Tags
+## User tags

-The `Tag` field allows you to categorize users for different purposes.
-You can assign a single tag or multiple tags separated by commas (e.g., `"developer,qa,reviewer"`).
-When checking application access, each tag is evaluated separately.
+The `Tag` field categorizes users.
+Use a single tag or several comma-separated tags (e.g. `"developer,qa,reviewer"`).
+Application access checks evaluate each tag separately.

-Casdoor uses specific tag values for special user types:
+Reserved tag values:

 - `normal-user`: Standard users with full authentication capabilities
 - `guest-user`: Temporary users created through [guest authentication](/docs/how-to-connect/guest-auth) without initial credentials
   - Automatically upgrade to `normal-user` when they set a proper username or password
   - Cannot sign in directly until they upgrade their account

-You can also define custom tags to restrict application access.
-See [Application Tags](/docs/application/tags) for more information.
+Custom tags can restrict application access.
+See [Application Tags](/docs/application/tags).

-## Identity Verification
+## Identity verification

-Casdoor supports real-world identity verification through ID Verification providers.
+Casdoor supports identity verification via ID Verification providers.
 Users can verify their identity by submitting their ID card information and real name, which gets validated through third-party services like Jumio.

 When a user completes identity verification: